About

 “My mission—as an artist, teacher, mentor and friend—is to pass along my knowledge, experience and passion for music to the young, particularly the most disadvantaged, and to make the world a better place by what I do.”

-Native Los Angeles-area musician Peter Renard (“Pete”) Beltran is a uniquely-talented, highly-accomplished and versatile tenor and bass trombonist, skilled in a wide variety of musical genres from R&B, Commercial, Latin, and Jazz, to Classical.
-He studied principally with renowned studio trombonist and teacher Roy G. Main, Bill Tole, and with recording artist and Grammy- winning-Clare-Fisher-band-member Jacques Voyemant.
-In his youth, Peter was a fixture of the studio jazz scenes at LA Valley, East Los Angeles, and LA City Colleges in the early 70’s, and at Cal State LA beginning in 1976.
+Native Los Angeles-area musician Peter Renard (“Pete”) Beltran is a uniquely talented, highly accomplished and versatile bass and tenor trombonist, skilled in a wide variety of musical genres from R&B, Commercial, Latin, and Jazz, to Classical.
+He studied principally with renowned studio trombonist and teacher Roy G. Main, Bill Tole and, most recently, with recording artist and Grammy-winning Clare Fisher band member Jacques Voyemant.
+In his youth, Peter was a fixture of the studio jazz scenes at LA Valley, East Los Angeles, and LA City Colleges in the early 70’s, and at Cal State LA beginning in 1976, and then again as a return student in 2017.

 Pete has backed, or recorded with, such artists as Frank Sinatra, Tony Bennett, Mel Torme, Nancy Wilson, Natalie Cole, Frank Sinatra, Jr., Jerry Lewis, Stan Getz, Gerry Mulligan, Lionel Hampton, Woody Herman, Dave Brubeck, Rance Allen, The Mills Brothers (all four), Anita O’Day, Barbara Eden, Sue Raney, and Peggy Lee, among others.